 - It’s now possible to deploy OneAgent via Docker containers on Google Container Optimized OS (Google COS).
 This functionality is currently available in an Early Access Program (EAP).
-This is an important step towards smooth deployment and monitoring of Enterprise Cloud solutions, specifically Google Kubernetes.
+This is an important step towards smooth deployment and monitoring of Cloud solutions, specifically Google Kubernetes.
 Read more about this EAP.

 - We’ve added monitoring support and detection of Google App Engine flexible (custom) environments (beta release).
 Read more about support for Google App Engine.

 - We’ve added the ability to define additional process-group metadata for Cloud Foundry applications.
 To define such metadata, you can leverage one or more Cloud Foundry service instances that have the name